Ashu-amsalu/Modern-SQL-Data-Warehouse-for-Sales-Analytics/README.md

  - Product Performance
  - Sales Trend

-### License
+#### License
-This project is licensed under the MIT License, granting you the freedom to use, modify, and share it, as long as proper credit is given.
+This project is licensed under the MIT License, which grants you the freedom to use, modify, and share it, provided that proper credit is given.

-### About me
+#### About me
 Hi there!
 I’m Aysheshim Amsalu, an Industrial Engineering professional passionate about leveraging data analysis to solve real-world challenges.
 My work focuses on transforming raw data into actionable insights that drive smarter decisions